 Susan is also a published author: Explore Haliburton (Boston Mills Press: 1997) and Water Ways: Exploring Haliburton by Canoe (Kevker Publications: 1994, 1998, 2000).
 She was a feature writer for the Minden Times for six summers and, as author of many magazine and newspaper articles, has also been published in the Globe and Mail, Toronto Star, and Muskoka Life, among other periodicals.

 In 2010, Susan returned to acting, which she had not done since her earliest days at U of T, where she was privileged to appear at Hart House Theatre directed by Robert Gill.
-Since becoming a thespian again, she has appeared in nearly twenty stage productions, a similar number of short films, one feature film, the acclaimed web series Out With Dad, and several commercials.
+Since becoming a thespian again, she has appeared in over twenty stage productions, a similar number of short films, one feature film, the acclaimed web series Out With Dad, and several commercials.
+In December 2016, Susan won the Best Lead Female award from International Online Web Fest (based in the UK) for her role as Beatrice in A Cloud to Walk On, directed by Adam Pedersen; the film itself won the Best Short Film award.